luau-lang/site/src/content/docs/reference/api.md

 * `LUA_GCISRUNNING` - returns 1 if GC is active (not stopped)

+* `LUA_GCISPAUSED` - returns 1 if GC is running, but in a paused state

 * `LUA_GCSTEP` - perform an explicit GC step, with the step size specified in KiB

 GC is handled by 'assists' that perform some amount of GC work matching pace of allocation.